 The Group's business activities, together with the factors likely to affect its future development, performance and position are set out above.
 The financial position of the Group, its cash flows, liquidity position and borrowing facilities are described in the consolidated financial statements.
-In addition.
-Note 2 Material accounting policies, to the consolidated financial statements includes: the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments; and its exposure to foreign exchange, interest rate, credit and liquidity risks.
+In addition, in the 2023 Annual Report, Note 2 Material accounting policies, to the consolidated financial statements includes: the Group's objectives, policies and processes for managing its capital; its financial risk management objectives; details of its financial instruments: and its exposure to foreign exchange, interest rate, credit and liquidity risks.

-The Group is funded by its own cash generation and bank borrowings as set out in Note 4 Financial risk management and Note 25 Borrowings.
+The Group is funded by its own cash generation and bank borrowings as set out in the 2023 Annual Report, Note 4 Financial risk management and Note 25 Borrowings.